xetus-oss/docker-archiva/README.md

 #### (3) Use a MYSQL db, with a linked container

-The example below creates a archiva container with the linked mysql db
+The example below creates a archiva container with the linked mysql db.
+Please make sure `archiva_user` database created first, this database name can be changed using the `DB_NAME`.

 ```
 docker run --name archiva -h archiva -p 443:8443\